MarkCiliaVincenti/AsyncKeyedLock/README.md

 }
 ```

 There are other overloaded methods for `LockAsync` which allow you to use `CancellationToken`, milliseconds timeout, `System.TimeSpan` or a combination of these.
+In the case of timeouts, you can also use `TryLockAsync` methods which will call a `Func<Task>` or `Action` if the timeout is not expired, whilst returning a boolean representing whether or not it waited successfully.

-There are also synchronous `Lock` methods available.
+There are also synchronous `Lock` methods available, including out parameters for checking whether or not the timeout was reached.

 If you would like to see how many concurrent requests there are for a semaphore for a given key:
 ```csharp